MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless-strategy.md

    3. Repeat until all user password usage is mitigated.
    4. Remove password capabilities from Windows.
    5. Validate that **none of the workflows** need passwords.
-3. Transition into a password-less (Step 3)
+3. Transition into a passwordless scenario (Step 3)
    1. Awareness campaign and user education.
-   2. Include remaining users that fit the work persona.
+   2. Include remaining users who fit the work persona.
    3. Validate that **none of the users** of the work personas need passwords.
    4. Configure user accounts to disallow password authentication.

-After successfully moving a work persona to password-less, you can prioritize the remaining work personas, and repeat the process.
+After successfully moving a work persona to being passwordless, you can prioritize the remaining work personas, and repeat the process.

 ### Passwordless replacement offering (Step 1)
 The first step to password freedom is providing an alternative to passwords.
 Windows 10 provides an affordable and easy in-box alternative to passwords, Windows Hello for Business, a strong, two-factor authentication to Azure Active Directory and Active Directory.